Ignite.jl

 The example below demonstrates how to use Ignite.jl to train a simple neural network.
 Key features to note:

-• The training step is factored out of the training loop: the train_step process function takes a batch of training data and computes the training loss, gradients, and updates the model parameters.
+train_stepprocess function takes a batch of training data and computes the training loss, gradients, and updates the model parameters. - Data loaders can be any iterable collection.
+Here, we use a

 using Ignite